 All holidays observed by the College will be honored for clinical and didactic education.
-Holidays are printed in the Trocaire College Student Handbook and Planner (distributed to all students, faculty, and staff annually).
-Observance of religious holidays should be brought to the attention of the Clinical Placement Coordinator and Medical Imaging Director for discussion, and circumstances will be considered on an individual basis.
-Approved time off will be in accordance with holiday observance, and the student must contact the Clinical Placement Coordinator via email in advance of the holiday for approval of the specified date(s).
+Holidays are printed in the Trocaire College Student Handbook and Policy Manual (distributed to all students, faculty, and staff annually).
+For further information please refer to: https://trocaire.edu/academics/wp-content/uploads/sites/2/2024/02/2023-24_Student_Handbook.pdf.
+Observance of religious holidays should be brought to the attention of the Clinical Placement Coordinator and Medical Imaging Director for discussion and circumstances will be considered on an individual basis.
+Approved time off will be in accordance with holiday observance and the student must contact the Clinical Placement Coordinator via email in advance of the holiday for approval of specified date(s).